 Serious Mold Inspection or Cleanup Mistakes

 The number one error is the failure to protect the inspector, worker, or occupants, from toxic or allergenic mold that may be disturbed and brought to elevated levels during inspection and testing.
-These error includes failure to wear proper protective equipment during inspection and remediation work, and failure to establish and maintain adequate dust control measures during a mold remediation project.
+These error includes failure to wear proper protective equipment during inspection and Austin mold remediation work, and failure to establish and maintain adequate dust control measures during a mold remediation project.

 The second example often results in an extended and unnecessarily costly mold cleanup job, while the first example can lead to temporary or even more serious illness of the inspector or occupants.